TEXT-S&P summary: JSC Kaztemirtrans

 Rationale

--- As one of the main subsidiaries of the KTZ group, KTT is closely associated with KTZ and we think that its default would negatively affect KTZ’s access to the capital markets;

--- In addition, most of the KTZ group’s debt carries cross guarantees between KTZ and KTT, as well as cross-default provisions.
+The rating on Kazakhstan’s major freight wagon owner JSC Kaztemirtrans (KTT) reflects Standard & Poor’s Ratings Services’ opinion of the credit quality of Kazakhstan Temir Zholy (KTZ; BBB-/Stable/--; Kazakhstan national scale kzAA/--/--), KTT’s 100% parent and Kazakhstan’s national railway group.
+Since KTZ views KTT as a strategic core subsidiary, KTT is closely integrated with KTZ’s freight operations and derives the bulk of its revenues from KTZ.
+In addition, most of the KTZ group’s debt carries cross guarantees between KTZ and KTT, as well as cross-default provisions.
+We therefore take a consolidated view of the KTZ group and equalize our long-term rating on KTT with that on KTZ.

-The stand-alone credit profile of KTT is constrained by what we see as the company’s obsolete rolling stock, which results in high investment needs; high debt leverage; high exposure to foreign currency risk; and exposure to rail traffic volatility under existing short-term lease contracts.
+The rating on KTT is constrained by our view of the company’s obsolete rolling stock, which results in high investment needs; high debt leverage; high exposure to foreign currency risk; contingent liabilities, owing to KTT’s guarantees on KTZ group debt; and exposure to rail traffic volatility under existing short-term lease contracts.